jdalvarez23/doodle/README.md

 # doodle
-A simple search engine like Google made with Javascript, PHP, and MySQL
+A simple search engine like Google, made with Javascript, PHP, and MySQL